sahat/hackathon-starter/README.md

 reference guide.
 I have explained my reasons why it could not be merged in [issue #63](https://github.com/sahat/hackathon-starter/issues/63#issuecomment-34898290).

-### How do I switch SendGrid for another email delivery service?
+### How do I switch SendGrid for another email delivery service, like Mailgun or Mandrill?
-Run `node setup.js` bundled with Hackathon Starter, then select **Email Service** option.
-It will automatically replace appropriate strings in your code.
-Currently there are three options: SendGrid, Mandrill, and Mailgun.
+Inside the `nodemailer.createTransport` method arguments, simply change the service from `'Sendgrid'` to some other email service.
+Also, be sure to update both username and password below that.
+See the [list of all supported services](https://github.com/nodemailer/nodemailer-wellknown#supported-services) by Nodemailer.

 How It Works (mini guides)
 --------------------------